 On the 4th of February, 2020, Rajya Sabha lawmaker - P Wilson had raised the issue of the alarming emergency prevailing with the appointment of judges in High Courts across India.
 The Central Government has been sitting on recommendations even as most of the High Courts are functioning with 50% of their sanctioned strength.

-Wilson said.
 "Access to Justice is an inalienable fundamental right of citizens.
 This right is defeated if our higher judiciary is crippled due to vacancies.
-People should not lose faith in the judiciary and adopt extra-constitutional methods due to the delay in disposal of cases,"
+People should not lose faith in the judiciary and adopt extra-constitutional methods due to the delay in disposal of cases," he added.

 Author - Dyuti Pandya